RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Custom middleware to catch unhandled exceptions

-(500 for unhandled server errors, 400 for bad request, 401/403 for unauthorized/forbidden, 404 for not found).
-Using ProblemDetails for consistent error responses. https://www.treinaweb.com.br/blog/tratando-erros-em-uma-api-asp-net-core-com-middleware

-### Best Practices

 - Handle Exceptions globally via Custom middleware to avoid duplication of try..catch blocks in all controller actions.
+- Add a custom middleware to catch unhandled exceptions like the ErrorHandlerMiddleware.
+- Create a error response class for consistent error responses
 - Map Exceptions to the appropriate HTTP status codes
 - Return meaningful and secure error messages to clients